olegware/Sonic-Pi-examples/README.md

 # Brief explanation of all templates
 <b>intro, bridge, chorus, outro:</b>
-  - An example composition demonstrating the structure of intro, bridge, chorus, verse, chorus 2, outro
+  - An example composition demonstrating the structure of intro, bridge, chorus, verse, chorus 2, outro.

 <b>melody, harmony, bass:</b>
   - An example composition section with added harmonies and bass on top of the melody.

 <b>alternate structure:</b>
-  - An example composition demonstrating deliberate structuring in sonicpiLang
+  - An example composition demonstrating deliberate structuring and conclusive chords in sonicpiLang.

 <b>polyrhythms:</b>
-  - An example composition section demonstrating the creation of complex polyrhythms and conclusive chords
+  - An example composition section demonstrating the creation of complex polyrhythms.